lilliannguyen97/Portfolio/Portfolio/README.md

-# Hello — I'm Lilly!
+# Hello — I'm Lillian!
 Aspiring UX researcher and designer.
 Think anthropologically.

-Focus on empathy and compassion.
-San José-based.

 I'm a recent college graduate from the University of California, Los Angeles.
-With a background in anthropology, I wanted to apply my research and qualitative analysis skills towards creating a greater impact on people.
+With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
 This led me to take the UX research and UX design course during my last quarter, where I've grown to love the field.
-I strive to learn, improve, and expand my thinking and skillset.
+UX takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion is my drive for taking action with an end goal.

 **Let's connect!**